 Arziv

-Location: Israel Mediterranean coast (between Nahariya and the Lebanese border)
+Location: Israel, Mediterranean coast (between Nahariya and the Lebanese border)

-Village type: avant-garde polyhedrons then huts.
+Village type: avant-garde polyhedrons followed by huts.

-Year opened: 1961
+Year opened: 1961.

-Year closed: 2001
+Year closed: 2001.

-A little history: It began in 1959-60, when Gilbert TRIGANO became interested in Israel.
+For the record: It began in 1959-60, when Gilbert TRIGANO became interested in Israel.

 The journey